Luke 20:27-33

 They put their hope in a future bodily resurrection.
 Common people know that they are not living their best life now, nor do they expect that they ever will on this earth.
 They’ve inherited no wealth.
 They have no privilege.
 They have no power or status or position or say with anything that goes on in the big machinations of power and all the turning of time and everything else.
 They’re completely out of that.
 What is their hope?
 Their hope is in a God that can reach to them and resurrect their dead bodies and give them something that they’ve never had.

 Speculations of the Pharisees, though they occupied the common imagination and took great flights of fancy, these men were scorned and despised by the social elites, the aristocratic class, the Sadducees.
-One of the sarcastic digs at the Pharisees aimed at the Phari, or the Sadducees aimed at the Pharisees, the Pharisees being so dedicated to proper ritual and ceremonial purity, they asked the question, “Well, in your doctrine of the resurrection, does the resurrected body have to go through purification after resurrection?
-After all, it was in contact with a dead body, it’s sown, right?”
+One of the sarcastic digs at the Pharisees aimed at the Phari, or the Sadducees aimed at the Pharisees, the Pharisees being so dedicated to proper ritual and ceremonial purity, they asked the question, well, in your doctrine of the resurrection, does the resurrected body have to go through purification after resurrection?
+After all, it was in contact with a dead body, it’s sown, right?
 They used to love to twist, twist the jabs.
-Sadducees saw all this stuff as ridiculous foolishness, fanciful speculation contrary to all common sense and holy unprofitable.
+Sadducees saw all this stuff as ridiculous foolishness, fanciful speculation contrary to all common sense and wholly unprofitable.

 None of what the Pharisees debate, debated could be supported or justified by a plain reading and common sense interpretation of Moses.
 In fact, by sticking with Moses, it’s rather plain how they saw immortality is to be found.
-This brings us to another subpoint, letter B, the authority in the challenge.
+This brings us to another sub-point, letter B, the authority in the challenge.
 The authority in the challenge.
 The Sadducees came to Jesus, verse 28, citing the Law of Moses.
 That’s their authority.
 “They asked him a question, saying, ‘Teacher, Moses wrote for us that if a man’s brother dies having a wife but no children, the man must take the widow and raise up offspring for his brother.’”

-They’re citing Moses, who wrote in Deuteronomy 25:5; in fact that verse and then the whole section, verses 5-10 gives the law of what’s called levirate marriage.
-But here’s the verse: “If brothers dwell together,” and that is to say they live on the same property, so “if brothers dwell together and one of them dies and has no son, the wife of the dead man shall not be married outside the family to a stranger.
+They’re citing Moses, who wrote in Deuteronomy 25:5; in fact, that verse and then the whole section, verses 5-10 gives the law of what’s called levirate marriage.
+But here’s the verse, “If brothers dwell together,” and that is to say they live on the same property, so “if brothers dwell together and one of them dies and has no son, the wife of the dead man shall not be married outside the family to a stranger.
 Her husband’s brother shall go into her,” that is, to have normal conjugal relations with her, “and take her as his wife and perform the duty of a husband’s brother to her.”

-That’s what the word “levirate” means; it’s from the Latin word levir, which means brother-in-law.
-And that just, “levirate” summarizes the law, here, the brother of a married but childless man.
-If that man died, the brother of that dead man was required to marry his brother’s widow, care for her, provide offspring for his brother.
+That’s what the word levirate means; it’s from the Latin word levir, which means brother-in-law.
+And that just, levirate summarizes the law, here, the brother of a married but childless man if that man died, the brother of that dead man was required to marry his brother’s widow, care for her, provide offspring for his brother.
 And the point of the law?
 There’s mercy in it.
 You can see that, right?
 It’s to perpetuate the dead brother’s name through his posterity.
 It’s to secure his family’s inheritance of the land.
 It’s to pass on his family’s money to the offspring.
 Deuteronomy 25:6 says, it’s “so that his name may not be blotted out of Israel.”
-So it’s to see this man’s name continue; and especially in those early days, it protected the rights of the widow.
+So it’s to see this man’s name continue and especially in those early days, it protected the rights of the widow.
 It protected the, the care for the orphan.

-Now, another way to see this section on lev, levirate marriage, this is how the Sadducees saw it, this is how mankind with no hope of an afterlife, this is how a man chieve, achieves his immortality: it’s through his progeny.
+Now, another way to see this section on lev, levirate marriage, this is how the Sadducees saw it, this is how mankind with no hope of an afterlife, this is how a man, chieve, achieves his immortality, it’s through his progeny.
 So by keeping the land, and by working hard in developing the land, by growing your businesses, by increasing your profit, increasing your profitability, and then handing that off to your offspring, that is the Sadducees’ hope of immortality.
 It’s the immortality of their name and their influence that continues from generation to generation.

 Again, they have no hope of an afterlife.
 They have no view of final judgment.
 They have no view of foreordination or predestination of God.
 All things are subject to man’s will, man’s effort, man’s hard work, the reward of which is wealth and the enjoyment of wealth, right now in this life, and then handing over whatever is left, whatever one has earned, to one’s posterity in order to perpetuate one’s name.
 That is their view of immortality.
 That is why they like this text.